cjekel/tindetheus/README.rst

     still lost, perhaps check out
     `this <https://gist.github.com/rtt/10403467>`__ or
     `this <http://www.joelotter.com/2015/05/17/dj-khaled-tinder-bot.html>`__.
-3. Create a config.txt file that contains the following line exactly
+3. Create a config.txt file that contains the following two lines exactly

     ::

         facebook_token = YYYY
+        model_dir = 20170512-110547

     where YYYY is replaced with your facebook token in order to login using pynder.